-Health Promotion and Education Overview
+Health Promotion & Education Division

-The division of Health Promotion and Education work to improve the overall health, safety and well-being of the residents within Hamilton County’s jurisdiction through engagement, assessment, policy, environmental change, and addressing social determinants of health.
+The Division of Health Promotion and Education works to improve the overall health, safety and well-being of the residents within Hamilton County’s jurisdiction through engagement, assessment, policy, environmental change, and addressing social determinants of health.
 ZIP codes should not determine health outcomes and staff within the Division on Health Promotion and Education work to ensure all residents have opportunities to thrive.
 Health Promotion and Education staff work on the following initiatives:

 - Tobacco Use Prevention and Cessation

 Since 2009, Hamilton County Public Health’s WeTHRIVE!sm initiative has worked with communities and schools throughout Hamilton County to create a culture of health, safety, and vitality.
 The WeTHRIVE!
 Initiative is a paradigm shift that engages communities and schools to make meaningful and sustainable policy, environmental, and infrastructure changes where people live, work, learn, and play ensuring all individuals have the opportunity to thrive.
 The four pillars of the WeTHRIVE! initiative include:

 - Support: WeTHRIVE!
 Population Health Specialist health start a team, offer assistance, and connect the teams to resources.

 - Data: The most up to date public health data is shared to help determine areas of need and plan for the future

 - Collaboration: The WeTHRIVE! initiative fosters a culture of collaboration by bringing together communities, schools, and partner organizations.